KilianKegel/GNU-ld-for-MicrosoftCOFF-to-LinuxELF/README.md

 }
 ```

-Stepping through the program in the windows debuggger
+Stepping through the program in the windows debuggger makes more clear, what the program is expected to
+do on machine level -- and what's going wrong in Linux:

 ```
 00007FF6576C1000  mov         qword ptr [rsp+8],rbx